johnsonmok-ship-it/8090project/README.md

 Conclusion
 The Property Purchase Simulation program is an essential tool for anyone looking to understand the costs associated with purchasing property, especially in a competitive market like Hong Kong.
 By providing a clear breakdown of financial factors, the program empowers users to make informed decisions on home buying and financing.

-For further enhancements or features, you are welcome to contribute or suggest improvements!
-Thank you for using our simulation program.
-Happy house hunting!